blancavazquez/LLM-ACS/README.md

 # Leveraging Large Language for Major Adverse Cardiovascular Events Predictions in Patients with Acute Coronary Syndrome
 This repository contains scripts to develop a model to predict multiple major adverse cardiovascular events (MACE) in patients with STEMI and NSTEMI by exploiting the information described in clinical notes and leveraging the capabilities of large language model (LLM) in the early identification of patient at risk.
 The results are reported in the paper "Leveraging Large Language for Major Adverse Cardiovascular Events Predictions in Patients with Acute Coronary Syndrome" presented by Blanca Vazquez.

-# Brief introduction:
-This repository is organized as follows:

 # Requirements:

 - Python 3.12.2